Skip to content

 Tons of CO₂ equivalent per ton of copper produced[32]

-• No measurable inflation impact
+• No measurable inflation impact in precedent countries

 • Digital payments preserve exact amounts